Nick-Williamz/Palm2DocGenie_WebUI/README.md

 - JavaScript (jQuery library)
 - Python (PaLM models)
 - Flask (Python web framework)

+## :key: Prerequisites

+Before you get started with Generative AI Document Genie, ensure you have the following:

+**Google Generative PaLM 2 API Key**: <br>
+   The Palm 2 API_KEYS at the time of writing still require getting on the waitlist which you can access [here](https://developers.generativeai.google/).

+**Enable the PaLM API in a new Google Cloud Console project**:<br>
+   After obtaining the API key, ensure to enable the PaLM API for your new project.

+**Create a new service account key in JSON format for the project**:<br>
+   This is a crucial step for the authentication of your project.

+**Download the JSON key file and save it securely**:<br>
+   This key will be required when setting up the application.

+**Conda environment (tested using Python 3.10.10)**:<br>
+   Ensure you have a Conda environment setup and ready to go.

 ## 🆕 Update (5/21/23) Improved Document Search and Output via ChromaDB